-Date bond executed:

-Effective date:

-Principal: [legal name and business address of owner or operator]

-Type of organization: [insert "individual", "joint venture", "Partnership", or "corporation"]

-State of incorporation:

-Surety(ies): [Name(s) and business address(es)]

-EPA Identification Number, name, address, and closure and/or post-closure amount(s) for each facility guaranteed by this bond (indicate closure and post-closure amounts separately]:

-Total penal sum of bond: \$

-Surety's bond number:
+Type of organization: [insert "individual", "joint venture", "Partnership", or "corporation"] State of incorporation: Surety(ies):[Name(s) and business address(es)] Name, address, and closure and/or post closure corrective action amount(s) for each factory this bond (indicate closure and post closure amounts separately]: ility guaranteed Total penal sum of bond: \$ Constitute hand records an Surety's bond number:

-Know all persons by these presents, that we, the principal and surety(ies) hereto are firmly bound to the Colorado Department of Public Health and Environment (hereinafter referred to as the Department), in the above penal sum for the payment of which we bind ourselves, our heirs, executors, administrators successors, and assigns jointly and severally; provide that, where the surety(ies) are corporations acting as co-sureties, we, the sureties, bind ourselves in such sum "jointly and severally" only for the purpose of allowing a joint action or actions against any or all of us, and for all other purposes each surety binds itself, jointly and severally with the principal, for the payment of such sum only as is set forth opposite the name of such surety, but if no limit of liability is indicated, the limit of liability shall be the full amount of the penal sum.
+Know all persons by these presents, that we, the principal and surety(ies) hereto are firmly bound to the Colorado Department of Public Health and Environment (the "department"), in the above penal sum for the payment of which we bind ourselves, our heirs, executors, administrators successors, and assigns jointly and severally; provide that, where the surety(ies) are corporations acting as co sureties, we, the sureties, bind ourselves in such sum "jointly and severally" only for the purpose of allowing a joint action or actions against any or all of us, and for all other purposes each surety binds itself, jointly and severally with the principal, for the payment of such sum only as is set forth opposite the name of such surety, but if no limit of liability is indicated, the limit of liability shall be the full amount of the penal sum.

-Whereas said principal is required, under the Colorado Solid Wastes Disposal Sites and Facilities Act as amended, to have a permit in order to own or operate each solid waste management facility identified above, and
+Whereas said principal is required, under the Colorado Solid Wastes Disposal Sites and Facilities Act as amended, to have a certificate of designation in order to own or operate each solid waste disposal site and facility identified above; and

-Whereas said principal is required to provide financial assurance for closure, or closure and postclosure care, as a condition of the permit, and Whereas said principal shall establish a standby trust fund as is required when a surety bond is used to provide such financial assurance, unless an alternate mechanism has been established by the State of Colorado to directly receive monies; Now, therefore, the conditions of this obligation are such that if the principal shall faithfully perform closure, whenever required to do so, of each facility for which this bond guarantees closure, in accordance with the closure plan and other requirements of the permit as such plan and permit may be amended, pursuant to all applicable laws, statutes, rules, and regulations, as such laws, statutes, rules, and regulations may be amended.
+Whereas said principal is required to provide financial assurance for closure, or closure and post closure care, as a condition of the certificate of designation; and

+Whereas said principal is required to provide financial assurance for any corrective action required at Solid Waste Disposal Sites and Facilities.

+Now, therefore, the conditions of this obligation are such that if the principal shall faithfully perform closure, whenever required to do so, of each facility for which this bond guarantees closure, in accordance with the closure plan and other requirements of the certificate of designation as such plan and certificate of designation may be amended, pursuant to all applicable laws, statutes, rules, and regulations, as such laws, statutes, rules, and regulations may be amended.

-And, if the principal shall faithfully perform post-closure care of each facility for which this bond guarantees post-closure care, in accordance with the post-closure plan and other requirements of the permit, as such plan and permit may be amended, pursuant to all applicable laws, statutes, rules, and regulations, as such laws, statutes, rules, and regulations may be amended.
+And, if the principal shall faithfully perform post closure care of each facility for which this bond guarantees post closure care, in accordance with the post closure plan and other requirements of the certificate of designation, as such plan and certificate of designation may be amended, pursuant to all applicable laws, statutes, rules, and regulations, as such laws, statutes, rules, and regulations may be amended.

-Or, if the principal shall provide alternate financial assurance as specified in these regulations, and obtain the Department's written approval of such assurance, within 90 days after the date notice of cancellation is received by both the principal and the Department from the surety(ies), then this obligation shall be null and void, otherwise it is to remain in full force and effect.
+Or, if the principal shall provide alternate financial assurance as specified in these regulations, and obtain the department's written approval of such assurance, within 90 days after the date notice of cancellation is received by both the principal and the department from the surety(ies), then this obligation shall be null and void, otherwise it is to remain in full force and effect.

-The surety(ies) shall be come liable on this bond obligation only when the principal has failed to fulfill the conditions described above.
+The surety(ies) shall become liable on this bond obligation only when the principal has failed to fulfill the conditions described above.

-Upon notification by the Department that the principal has been found in violation of the closure requirements of these regulations, for a facility for which this bond guarantees performances of closure, the surety(ies) shall either perform closure in accordance with the closure plan and other permit requirements or place the closure amount guaranteed for the facility into the standby trust fund as directed by the Department.
+Upon notification by the department that the principal has been found in violation of the closure requirements of these regulations, for a facility for which this bond guarantees performances of closure, the surety(ies) shall either perform closure in accordance with the closure plan and other certificate of designation requirements or deposit the closure amount guaranteed for the facility as directed by the department.